Best Bhutan Tour From Singapore (2560 Flights Booked)

 Yes, as of September 2022, tourists can travel without a tour guide (and driver) in Bhutan.
 You are not required to book your trip through a tour operator but it is still highly encouraged for you to book a guided tour in Bhutan as local guides are invaluable.
 Through a guided tour to Bhutan, you will benefit tremendously from the local expertise and knowledge on the unique Bhutanese culture.
 The local guides are also well-trained in handling any special requests or assistance that you may have along the trip to ensure that you have the best trip of your life.

-Soultrips.co and Druk Asia, one of the pioneer travel agencies specialising in tours to Bhutan are renowned for its expertise in organising trips to Bhutan.
-It has served travellers worldwide and catered to all types of travellers from solo to large group tours.
+Soultrips.co and Druk Asia, one of the pioneer travel agencies specialising in tours to Bhutan are renowned for our expertise in organising trips to Bhutan.
+We have served travellers worldwide and catered to all types of travellers from solo to large group tours.
 Tour packages to Bhutan are highly customisable for the best experience.

 Can I Use Singapore Dollars In Bhutan?